Joaquín Sosa

-Enzo Joaquín Sosa Romañuk (born 10 January 2002) is a Uruguayan professional footballer who plays as a defender for Colombian club Independiente Santa Fe on loan from Italian club Bologna.
+Enzo Joaquín Sosa Romañuk (born 10 January 2002) is a Uruguayan professional footballer who plays as a defender for Chilean club Colo-Colo on loan from Italian club Bologna.

 Club career

 Sosa is a youth academy graduate of Nacional.
 He made his professional debut for the club on 7 April 2021 in the second leg of 2020 Championship playoff final against Rentistas.
 Four days later, on 11 April, he joined Rentistas on a season long loan deal.
 He joined Liverpool Montevideo on a season long loan deal in February 2022.

 On 17 August 2022, Sosa signed with Bologna in Italy.
 On 4 September 2023, he joined Dinamo Zagreb on a season long deal with a buy-out option.

 On 10 January 2025, Sosa moved on a new loan to Reggiana in Serie B.

+On 31 December 2025, Sosa moved on loan to Chilean club Colo-Colo for a year with a purchase option.
+In June 2026, the loan was extended until June 2027.

 International career

 Sosa was born in Uruguay and is of Italian descent, holding dual citizenship.
 He is a former Uruguayan youth international.
 He was included in the national team for the 2017 South American U-15 Championship and 2019 South American U-17 Championship.